theroughcoder/ecommerce-api/README.md

 ## Overview
 This is a backend project that provides product API for an ecommerce platform admin to manage product inventory.
-User can perform all curd operation in this project such as create product, get products, update product and delete product.
+User can perform all crud operation in this project such as create product, get products, update product and delete product.
 This project is using mongoDB atlas for storing products data.